dalnefre/FPGA/tutorial/uart/README.md

 In START state, we have a possible START bit.
 We watch for `HALF_BIT_TIME` to make sure it's not just a glitch.
+Then we know we we're half-way into a `0` bit, so we clear the data register, start counting data bits, reset the timer, and transition to ZERO state.

 ```verilog
       `START :